Ethxnzxo/WHSTechNotes/journal.md

 Computer science can be really helpful with medical stuff because it helps sort out the paitents and lets us read whats wrong with them easier.

+# September 22, 2025

+I believe vitural jobs can work, however i just dont think it would work for ikea, due to the fact you buy actually buy physical items there like food and other items.
+Since they are a physical store it just wouldnt work, maybe stuff like amazon would but just not amazon.

+# September 30, 2025

+67 is a meme mainly known by a kid named the six seven kid, it is mainly used in a joking tone due to the orginal meme being a joke and people use it in the halls whenever they see or hear something relating to the joke. it is also more than likely said in a joking tone as well, since the joke came from a joke.